-It is a common misconception that spiders are insects, when in fact, they are arachnids.
+It’s a common misconception that spiders are insects, when in fact, they are arachnids.
 Unlike insects, spiders do not have chewing mouth parts, wings, or antenna.
 In fact, they have eight legs (insects have six) and two body segments.
-Their hollow fangs allow them to inject venom to kill their prey before sucking them up!
+Their hollow fangs allow them to inject venom to kill their prey.

 The intricate webs created by spiders are due to the silk they produce – which they also use for catching their prey, swinging from one place to another, and covering their egg sacs.

-Below you will find several species of spiders found in the Adirondack Mountain region and capital region of New York, including: Albany, Clifton Park, Saratoga, Lake George, Glens Falls, Lake Placid and Plattsburgh, and other New York Regions.
-These same species can be found throughout Manchester, Rutland, Killington, Woodstock, Shelburne, and Burlington Vermont Region.
+Below you will find several species of spiders found in the Adirondack Mountains and Capital Region of New York, including Albany, Saratoga, Lake George, Lake Placid and Plattsburgh.
+These same species can be found throughout Manchester, Rutland, Killington, Woodstock, Shelburne, and Burlington, Vermont.